-Citrate utilization test distinguishes different genera of enteric group based on the property of citrate utilization through an enzyme catalyst (Citrase).
-A test organisms form many by-products by the time they utilize citrate incorporated in the test media.
+The citrate utilization test distinguishes different genera of enteric group based on the property of citrate utilization through an enzyme catalyst (Citrase).
+Test organisms form many by-products by the time they utilize citrate incorporated in the test media.

 This test is based on the production of an enzyme citrase, which provides energy to the microorganisms in splitting the carbon-containing compound (citrate).